Bios

 SHORT BIO

-The music of Eric Madis, rooted in blues, jazz and American folk styles, has appeared on film, television, radio and his five Luna Records CDs.
-Eric has worked and recorded with many artists, including blues greats Robben Ford and Big Walter Horton, Hawaii's iconic Farden Family, ukulele virtuoso Bill Tapia, swing violinist Paul Anastasio and poet Nicki Grimes.
+The music of Eric Madis, rooted in blues, jazz and American folk styles, has appeared on film, television, radio and his six Luna Records CDs.
+Eric has worked and recorded with many artists, including blues greats Robben Ford and Big Walter Horton, Hawaii's iconic Farden Family, jazz ukulele virtuoso Bill Tapia, swing violinist Paul Anastasio and poet Nicki Grimes.
 He was a Kerrville Festival and Seattle Guitar Starz finalist and the recipient of 27 award nominations from Washington Blues Society and Northwest Area Music Association.
-Eric has taught guitar throughout the US and Canada with over 150 online instructional videos.
+Eric is also a renowned guitar instructor, having taught throughout the US and Canada, and online with over 300 videos.

 LONG BIO

-Eric Madis is a leading Pacific Northwest guitarist and singer best known for his arrangements of blues and jazz, and his original instrumental compositions, that defy categorization and that combine blues logic and harmony with diverse musical influences.
-He has performed with many recording artists, including blues legends Robben Ford and Big Walter Horton, jazz violinists Paul Anastasio and Julian Smedley, jazz ukulele legend Bill Tapia, Hawaii’s iconic Farden Family and poet Nikki Grimes.
-He is also an internationally-recognized guitar instructor.
+Eric Madis is a Pacific Northwest guitarist best known for blues, but whose compositions defy strict categorization and combine blues with diverse musical influences.
+His versatility on acoustic, electric and bottleneck slide guitar have made him a popular session guitarist and allowed him to work with a diverse array of artists, including blues greats Robben Ford and Big Walter Horton, jazz violinists Paul Anastasio and Julian Smedley, jazz ukulele great Bill Tapia, Hawaii’s iconic Farden Family and poet Nikki Grimes.
+He is also a world-class guitar instructor.

-Eric was born in 1953 in Connecticut’s Naugatuck Valley, but raised on a small ranch in rural central Colorado.
-He grew up surrounded by music, from his father’s cowboy records to his mother’s opera and Broadway shows to his sister’s folk music.
-His mother, an opera singer with Denver’s Capitol Opera Company, sent Eric for piano lessons at the age of 9, but he took up the guitar at 10 years of age after hearing guitarist Grady Martin on a Marty Robbins record.
-Later that year he performed for hundreds of youths at a Denver theatre.
-When he was 12, he and his friend Steve Simmons formed the Phynx of Babylon, a quartet that played the music of the Byrds and sixties folk-rock.
+Eric was born in 1953 in Connecticut’s Naugatuck Valley, and raised in rural Colorado and Chicago, IL.
+His mother, an opera singer with Denver’s Capitol Opera Company, sent Eric for piano lessons at the age of nine, but less than a year later, he took up the guitar after hearing guitarist Grady Martin on a Marty Robbins record.
+Later that year, he performed for hundreds of youths at a Denver theater.
+When he was twelve, he and Steve Simmons formed the Phynx of Babylon, playing music of the Byrds and other sixties folk-rock.

-Eric lived in Dallas 1979-1981, finding work in that city's rich recording scene as a session guitarist and rhythm section arranger.
-He also performed with blues organist Deacon Jones, guitarist Craig Wallace and harmonica innovator Kitt Gamble and was a 1981 Kerrville Festival New Folk finalist.
-Eric returned to Denver 1981-1984, playing with Ukiah and Don't Go No Further, doing an extended solo acoustic engagement at Mercury Cafe and teaching a blues guitar course at Denver Free University.
+Eric lived in Dallas 1979-1981, finding recording studio work as a guitarist and later a rhythm section arranger at Sound Productions, a studio in Longview dedicated to black gospel music.
+He also performed with organist Deacon Jones, Willie Willis, Craig Wallace and harmonica designer Kitt Gamble, and was a 1981 Kerrville Festival New Folk Finalist.
+He returned to Denver from 1981-1984, where he first led the band Ukiah and later Don’t Go No Further, did an extended solo acoustic engagement at Mercury Cafe and taught blues guitar at Denver Free University.